 When you do these break even analyses, the numbers are always pretty shocking.
 I briefly considered, during a raging fever no doubt, waiting just until age 67 (like you youngsters) to begin my benefits, just for bragging rights that I had not started my benefits right at full retirement age.
 Based on the chart above, doing so would put me in the top 10% of financial wunderkinder.
 But even that eight month delay meant I would not catch up to the benefits I lost for more than 12 years!

 So based on Social Security’s own life expectancy calculation (and since they write the checks they certainly know when people tend to die), I’m only going to wear that “L” on my forehead for 3.6 years.
-I can take the money at my full retirement age of 66 years and 4 months, when hopefully I am still fit and able to travel and dive, or I can wait and have more money for the last 3.6 years of my life, when I will hopefully still be “strong like bull,” but probably not as fit.
-For planning purposes, I look at my mother in law, who is in her 80s and still very healthy and able to travel, but not likely to be strapping on a diving tank anytime soon.
+I can take the money at my full retirement age of 66 years and 4 months, when hopefully I am still fit and able to travel and dive, or I can wait and have a little more money for the last 3.6 years of my life, when I will hopefully still be “strong like bull,” but probably not as fit.
+For planning purposes, I look at my mother in law, who is in her 90s and still very healthy and able to travel, but not likely to be strapping on a diving tank anytime soon.

 If I cheat the Reaper and live past 85.6, then maybe I’ll regret my choice.
 But I look at it this way.
 The difference, according to my Social Security Statement, is $1,000 per month.
 The way things are going, by the time I reach that age, minimum wage will be $50 per hour, so I only need to work 20 hours per month to make up the difference.
 If my health doesn’t allow me to work, then I probably made the right choice to take the money when I could enjoy it.